Accio/AMIDD/docs/archive/README-2022.md

 Prior to attending the first session, please [fill out the voluntary pre-course survey](https://forms.gle/bkWpDSiwvRQHZeQs7).
 Your reply helps me to shape the course to meet your needs.

-## Assessment

-The final note is given by participation (20%), offline activities (50%), and near-end-term presentation in teams (30%).

 ## Syllabus